 - The estimated project time, work spec and desired result.

-No-one can be sure of the exact ROI on your online efforts, but a good online marketing agency will know approximately what they are going to do, how long it will take and how much it will cost.
+No-one can be sure of the exact ROI on your future online efforts.
+A good online marketing agency will know approximately what they are going to do, how long it will take and how much it will cost.
 You need a list of deliverables that you can refer back to.

-You might not be able to get a promise that you will be on the first page of Google for your product or service, but you can get a commitment on 10 fresh articles, or 20 new quality back links that can be shown to you in a report.
+You won’t be able to get a guarantee (from a reputable agency) that you’ll be on the first page of Google for your product or service.
+You can get a commitment on ten fresh articles or twenty new quality backlinks that can be shown to you in a report.

 Do they speak your language?